dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 ### The Terminal and the Shell

-If all of your previous experience has been on Windows or Mac OS a Linux system may feel very odd at first.
+If all of your previous experience has been on Windows or Mac OS a Linux system may feel odd at first.

 The most obvious point of departure is the *terminal*, the place where you type commands for the system to execute.
 Windows and Mac systems do have built-in terminals&mdash;Windows calls its terminal the Command Prompt&mdash;but they favor graphical user interfaces